Ouphix/synchro-psychotherapies/steps2.md

 #### Introduction and motivations
 Psychotherapy is an important part of treatment of mental disorders alone or complementary with pharmacotherapy.
 Some techniques are now widely evidence-based and very cost effective (Layard & Clark, 2014).

-Most of the studies are indirectly based on patient reported outcomes or problematic behaviors that are evaluated before and after the psychotherapy.
-Unfortunately, studies hardly control what is actually happening during psychotherapy, especially the interaction between the patient and the therapist that is a predictor of the psychotherapy efficacy.
+Most of the studies are indirectly based on patient reported outcomes or problematic behaviors evaluated before and after the psychotherapy.
+Unfortunately, studies hardly control what is actually happening during psychotherapy, especially the unspecific aspects like the interaction between the patient and the therapist that is a predictor of the psychotherapy efficacy.
 Consequently, it is difficult to make precise links between theory and practice, control its application and understand which of its ingredients are the most important.

 Here we suggest a research framework to extract automatically social signals from psychotherapy videos and tested it on two databases.
-We focused on the extraction of synchrony of the motor signal since it was considered as a predictor of psychotherapy outcome in a first study (Ramseyer, 2011) and a relevant signal for the study of mother-child interactions.
+We focused on the extraction of synchrony of the motor signal since it was considered as a predictor of psychotherapy outcome in an earlier study (Ramseyer, 2011) and a relevant signal for the study of mother-child interactions.
 We adapted a python software in open source [SyncPy](https://github.com/syncpy) (Varni, Avril, Usta, & Chetouani, 2015) to compute this synchrony.

 #### International Cannabis Need of Treatment (INCANT) study Database

 We began with the International Cannabis Need of Treatment (INCANT) study database from France.
 This [INCANT](http://www.incant.eu/) study aimed to evaluate the efficacy of the [Multi Dimensional Family Therapy](http://www.mdft.org/) (MDFT) for cannabis use disorders in adolescents.

-For a pilot study, we focused on the analysis of the F1044 family and the therapist.
-Unfortunately, we couldn't answer to this question since the signal extracted from this videos was not good enough.
-Furthermore, it was difficult to categorize easily the patients in good and bad responders and to detect specific periods of the psychotherapy that could be of particular very good or very bad relationship quality.
-Finally, it was difficult to compare synchrony at different moments since the configuration of the participants could be very different.
+For a pilot study, we focused on the analysis of the interaction within a single family (F1044) and the therapist.
+Unfortunately, we couldn't answer to this question since the signal extracted from this videos with too many technicall difficulties.
+Furthermore, it was difficult to categorize easily the patients in good and bad responders and to detect specific periods of the psychotherapy with particular very high and low bad relationship quality.
+Finally, it was difficult to compare synchrony at different moments since the spatial organization of the participants could be very different.

+This database showed the challenge to work on naturallistic psychotherapy videos.

 #### Monrado Database

 Consequently, we switched to the Monrado database, an other video database, with a better video quality and experimental design.
-It evaluates the difference of behavior in a situation of conflict versus no-conflict.
+It evaluates the difference of behavior in a situation of conflict versus no-conflict between parents and adolescent.
 The main psychometric data in this database were attachment scores, i.e. a evaluation of the relationship of the subject with other people.
 We can begin to draw some preliminary conclusions about using synchrony in order to classify the relationship quality of these videos.

 #### Conclusion